-The contaminated food of the consumer is a severe public health issue in the world, leading to the foodborne diseases that affect human beings annually.
+The contaminated food is a severe public health issue in the world, leading to the human foodborne illness that affect humans annually.
 The Contamination describes a situation of the presence of unwanted elements that is not appropriate for use.
-The contaminated food of the consumer usually happens when foreign particles such as the microorganisms, the chemicals, and the insects are present.
-Several incidents related to the contaminated food of the consumer, the food mislabeling, and the food safety have been recorded, which has attracted attentions (1,2,3,4,5,6 and 7).
-The development of reliable and efficient techniques of detection was challenging due to the complexity of the food matrices and trace levels of contaminants in the food of the consumer.
+The contaminated food usually happens when foreign particles such as the microorganisms, the chemicals, and the insects are present.
+Several incidents related to the contaminated food, the human food mislabeling, and the human food safety have been recorded, which has attracted more attentions (1,2,3,4,5,6 and 7).
+The development of reliable and efficient techniques of detection was challenging due to the complexity of the human food matrices and trace levels of contaminants in the human food.
 The biosensor is an alternative with the excellent selectivity, the specificity, the sensitivity, the usability, the flexibility, the low cost, and the quick processing time.
 The toxicological elements, and the biosensor technology risk analysis (8,9,10,11,12,13 and 14).
-The Different applications of the biosensor technology for the identification of the chemical food contaminants of the consumer, including the pesticides, the heavy metals, the migratory substances from the packaging materials, the pollutants, and the unapproved and the dangerous food additives in the food (15,16,17,18,19,20 and 21).
+The Different applications of the biosensor technology for the identification of the chemical food contaminants, including the pesticides, the heavy metals, the migratory substances from the packaging materials, the pollutants, and the unapproved and the dangerous food additives in the human food (15,16,17,18,19,20 and 21).

-types of the contaminated food of the consumer The three types of the contaminated foods are the following:
+Types of the contaminated food

+The three types of the contaminated foods are the following:

-The Biologically contaminated food, The Chemically contaminated food, The Physically contaminated food of the consumer contaminated food of the consumer.
-It depend up on the type of raw materials and products being produced, the most common food hazards of the consumer in a business may vary (22,23,24,25,26,27 and 28).
+The Biological food contamination, The Chemical food contamination, The Physical food contamination These types are the major categories of the contaminated food and do not include others, such as allergenic food contamination and radiological food contamination.
+It depends up on the type of raw materials and products being produced, the most common human food hazards in a business may vary (22,23,24,25,26,27 and 28).